AljanScholtens/taiga-boilerplate/README.md

 ### Variables

-Variables are setup in `/stylesheets/core/settings.scss` and are threated a bit differently.
+Variables are defined in `/stylesheets/core/settings.scss` and are treated a bit differently.
 In the example below you'll notice Taiga works with steps of 10, 20, 30 and so on.
 The trick is simple, 10 is small or light and 100 is large or dark.
 So we work from nothing to something.

-The steps are created this way because you can add more in between.
-This way we will have more consistency in a website, but maintain the creativity.
+The steps are created this way so you can easily add more in between.
+This way we will have more consistency in a website, but maintain the creativity and freedom.

 ```
 // Border-radius